Beechcraft Model 18: Design and development

-Construction of the Beechcraft Model 18 ended in 1970 with a final Model H18 going to Miyazaki Aviation College, Japan.
+In November 1969, production of the Model 18 came to an end; the final aircraft, a Model H18, was delivered to Miyazaki Aviation College, Japan, that same year.
 Through the years, 32 variations of the basic design had flown, over 200 improvement modification kits were developed, and almost 8,000 aircraft were built.
 In one case, the aircraft was modified to a triple tail, trigear, humpbacked configuration and appeared similar to a miniature Lockheed Constellation.
-Another distinctive conversion was carried out by Pacific Airmotive as the PacAero Tradewind.
-This featured a lengthened nose to accommodate the tricycle nosewheel, and the Model 18's twin tailfins were replaced by a single fin.
+Another distinctive conversion was carried out by Pacific Airmotive to become the PacAero Tradewind, which featured a lengthened nose to accommodate the tricycle nosewheel, and replaced the Model 18's twin tailfins with a single fin arrangement.